micmejia/bible-dump/NKJV/Luke/Luke 17.md

 Even so will it be in the day when the Son of Man is revealed.

 ###### 31
-"In that day, he who is on the housetop, and his [^i]goods _are_ in the house, let him not come down to take them away.
+"In that day, he who is on the housetop, and his goods _are_ in the house, let him not come down to take them away.
 And likewise the one who is in the field, let him not turn back.

 ###### 32
 Remember Lot's wife.